What are conditional fields and why would I use them?

 The hidden fields should be added to your first form step.

 If your hidden form field was added to your page before 21st February 2018 it may not work like this by default.
 Click here to see how to make it editable through the URL parameters.

 A common usage for hidden or private fields is to indicate whether the user is already on your list and then to change or hide the opt in and data protection statements shown.
 Here's how you could achieve this using a hidden field:

 - Make sure all possible variations of the statement/optin boxes are on your form

-- Add a hidden field to your form and call it 'onlist' (you can use whatever value you like)
+- Add a hidden field to the first step of your form and call it 'onlist' (you can use whatever value you like)

 If you're using tracking parameters in the URL they go before the #